 3. Be around to help them “reinvent themselves”

 It typically takes about three months to recover from a breakup.
-So when your friend is ready, encourage them to embrace any positivity and growth they're feeling.
+So when your friend is ready, encourage them to embrace any positivity and growth they're feeling so they can move on in a healthy way.

 In fact, once the clouds have lifted from the heartbreak, remind them they have a great opportunity for a fresh start.
 Encourage your friend to pursue an impactful self-development path, like: